Jon Carpenter: Electoral career

 In 2012, Carpenter defeated Carol Suter and Shon Adamson in the Democratic primary to win the Democratic nomination.
 Carpenter then went on to defeat Republican Kevin Corlew by 9294 votes to 7251 votes.

 In 2016, Carpenter was reelected after running unopposed in both the Democratic primary and the general election.

 In 2018, Carpenter ran unopposed in the Democratic primary and went on to defeat the controversial and notoriously anti- Semitic Republican candidate Steve West by receiving 9261 votes to West's 5398 votes.

-Currently, Carpenter is a candidate for Clay County Western Commissioner.
-He is on the ballot in the Democratic primary on August 4, 2020.
+Currently, Carpenter is the Western Commissioner for Clay County.
+He was on the ballot in the Democratic primary on August 4, 2020.
 According to the Kansas City Star, "[Carpenter] wants to get the county leadership refocused on its fundamental responsibilities: infrastructure and funding for public safety and social services."

 Legislative career

-As a state legislator, Carpenter currently serves on the Missouri House of Representatives' Administrative Oversight Committee, the General Laws Committee, and the Special Committee on Government Oversight, and serves as the Ranking Minority Member on the Professional Registration and Licensing Committee.
+As a state legislator, Carpenter served on the Missouri House of Representatives' Administrative Oversight Committee, the General Laws Committee, and the Special Committee on Government Oversight, and served as the Ranking Minority Member on the Professional Registration and Licensing Committee in 2020.